Assistant Professor, Occupational Therapy

 Post-Doctoral Fellowship in Health Services and Outcomes Research, Northwestern University Feinberg School of Medicine and the Rehabilitation Institute of Chicago, 2006-2008

-Bachelor of Science in Occupational Therapy with great distinction, McGill University, Canada, 1995
+BS, Occupational Therapy with great distinction, McGill University, 1995

-Bachelor of Science with distinction, University of New Brunswick, Canada, 1992
+BS with distinction, University of New Brunswick, 1992